Jamie and Stoney Lions Ticket Giveaway

-Listen to Jamie and Stoney on Wednesday, September 16 from 6:00am-10:00am for your chance to win tickets to see the Detroit Lions vs Atlanta on September 24 at Ford Field, courtesy of Miller Lite.
+Listen to Jamie and Stoney on Wednesday, September 20 from 6:00am – 10:00am for your chance to see the Detroit Lions vs Carolina on October 8 at Ford Field, courtesy of Miller Lite.

 OFFICIAL RULES